-Cloud security may sound out of reach.
-The cloud is simply servers, routers, and switches in another organisation’s possession.
-There are many ways to protect your business to make sure you are holding up your end of the responsibility model.
-Keeping your cloud secure while taking advantage of all that the cloud has to offer.
+Cloud security may sound out of reach, but after all, the cloud is simply servers, routers, and switches in another organisation’s possession.
+There are many ways to protect your business and make sure you hold up your end of the responsibility model.
+You can keep your cloud secure while taking advantage of all that the cloud has to offer.

-Before we can discuss how to secure cloud architectures, let’s look at the cloud’s structure.
+Before we discuss how to secure cloud architectures, let’s look at the cloud’s structure.
 Today’s cloud environment offers many options to choose from.
 There are three service models and four deployment models.
-These are defined by NIST within their SP 800-145.
+These are defined by the National Institute of Standards and Technology (NIST) within their SP 800-145.

 The service models are:

-- Infrastructure as a Service – IaaS allows a company to build its own virtual Data Centre (vDC).
+- Infrastructure as a Service – IaaS enables a company to build its own virtual Data Center (vDC).

 - Platform as a Service – PaaS provides many options that allow the customer to provision, deploy, or create software.